TrafficGuard/typedai/src/DOCS.md

 # Backend code standards

+# Built-in packages

+Always use async file system operations import { promises as fs } from 'node:fs';

 # Logging

 When an object is logged, postfix it to the message in square brackets matching the variable name